8.14 Criminal Injuries Compensation Authority Claims for Looked After Children

 8. The Award

-Payment of compensation is usually by a single lump sum, but if the medical situation is unclear, one or more interim payments may be made.
+Payment of compensation is usually by a single lump sum, but if a medical situation is unclear, one or more interim payments may be made.

-No compensation will be paid until the Criminal Injuries Compensation Authority receives an acceptance of the award in writing.
+No compensation will be paid until the CICA receives an acceptance of the award in writing.
 Every effort must therefore be made to minimise the delay in responding to the Authority.

 The CICA may consider requests to make payment into a Child Trust Fund/Junior ISA or another type of account where the full value of the payment is protected until the child is 18 years old.